Among-Us-Plugin/docs/docs/docs-home.md

 Start the server and configure the game using the [in-game commands.](./commands)

 :::warning
-Any player in the server can run configure AUP; consider a permissions plugin for larger servers.
+Any player in the server can run and configure AUP; consider a permissions plugin for larger servers.
 :::